getbraincloud/braincloud-docs/docs/learn/3_api-reference.md

-# API Reference
+---
+title: "API Reference"
+date: "2016-03-03"
+---

+The **brainCloud API Reference** can be found [here](https://getbraincloud.com/apidocs/apiref/#introduction).

-The API Reference is organized subject, and then sub-divided by service.
-The top-level subjects are:
+The API Reference is organized _subject_, and then sub-divided by _service._ The top-level subjects are:

-- BrainCloudWrapper – the optional wrapper class that makes using the Client API easier, especially for authentication details
+- [BrainCloudWrapper](https://getbraincloud.com/apidocs/apiref/#wrapper) - the optional wrapper class that makes using the Client API easier, especially for authentication details
-- Client API – the standard user-oriented API for interacting with brainCloud.
+- [Client API](https://getbraincloud.com/apidocs/apiref/#capi) - the standard user-oriented API for interacting with brainCloud.
-- Cloud Code – information and special APIs for writing custom cloud code scripts
+- [Cloud Code](https://getbraincloud.com/apidocs/apiref/#cc) - information and special APIs for writing custom cloud code scripts
-- Server to Server (S2s) – information for writing scripts to be called from external services
+- [Server to Server (S2s)](https://getbraincloud.com/apidocs/apiref/#s2s) - information for writing scripts to be called from external services
-- Appendix – references to reason codes, commonly used ids, the stats grammar syntax, etc.
+- [Appendix](https://getbraincloud.com/apidocs/apiref/#appendix) - references to reason codes, commonly used ids, the stats grammar syntax, etc.

 Be sure to choose the appropriate programming language via the tab in the top-right corner of the docs.
-Options include C#, C++, Objective-C, Java, JavaScript, and Cloud Code.
+Options include _C#_, _C++_, _Objective-C_, _Java_, _JavaScript_, and _Cloud Code_.